timmywebdev/NBA-Fantasy-Web-API/README.md

 ## R9
 ### **Discuss the database relations to be implemented in your application**
+The PostgreSQL database that stores the data for this server contains three tables:
+- Users
+- Squads
+- Players

+The relationships within the database can be visualised using the [Entity Relationship Diagram](docs/ERD.png) shown in [Requirement 6](#r6) of this README document.
+Each table contains a primary key which is a unique identifier for each table entry.
+The squads table contains two foreign keys which allows a relationship between the squads table with the user table as well as the squads table with the players table.
+By linking different tables together, this makes it so table entries are not duplicated within all the tables.
+This process, called 'normalisation' allows for more complex relationships to occur without the redundancy of duplicate entries.
+The crow's-foot notation of the arrows on the ERD represents the relationship of these tables.
+Here are all the relationships within the table:

+- A user has no relationship to player, so they are not directly connected.
+- A user can have none or many squad-players, so there is a zero-to-many relationship to squad.
+This allows the user to add as many squad players as they would like, or remove them all.
+The user can simply exist without adding players to their squad.
+- A player can be on none or many squads, so there is a zero-to-many relationship with squad.
+This means the player added, can exist in the database without being added to a squad, but it can also be added to many different squads.
+- A squad-player(squad) has a 1-to-1 relationship with user.
+The squad player can only be assigned to one user as they belong on the squad of that user if they exist.
+If a user has not added the squad-player, then the squad player will not exist.
+- A squad-player(squad) has a 1-to-1 relationship with player.
+The squad-player must take the attribute from the player and a squad player cannot exist without the player.
+As such, one squad player, can only be one player.

 ---

 ## R10
 ### **Describe the way tasks are allocated and tracked in your project**

 In this project, Trello was used to manage the development stages of the web server API.
 A list was first created of the models and controllers to understand what was need to be done.
 For each user, I wanted to configure all their possible actions and this was done for admins as well.
 Some cards contained a checklist if they were more complex.
 Further, I used the colour labels to organise work from least important to most important as well as separated work from API code to setup and initial design.
 I also put due dates on each task after ordering them and the due dates were stuck to, leading to a complete project.

 The link to the Trello board as well as a screenshot is provided below.

-The Trello board can be found [here](https://trello.com/invite/b/8ir68SbL/ATTI9095dcedc2f2b65af0fe52dca04ca7c96099DFC9/t2a2)
+The Trello board linke can be found [here](https://trello.com/invite/b/8ir68SbL/ATTI9095dcedc2f2b65af0fe52dca04ca7c96099DFC9/t2a2).

 ![Trello](docs/Trello_T2A2.PNG)